fusionpbx/fusionpbx-docs/source/applications/music_on_hold.rst

 local_stream://default

-It is possible that a domain can have its own category of music for this example will use a name of 'custom'.
+It is possible that a domain or tenant can have its own category of music.
+In this example the name is 'custom' and the domain was assigned automatically to the current domain.

-local_stream://yourdomain/custom
+local_stream://domain_name/custom